 3. Try New Sheets and Pillows

 You may want to experiment with your mattress's "accessories," as we might call them.
-The pillows that we sleep with have to be supportive in a manner similar to our mattresses.
+The pillows that we sleep with have to be supportive in a manner similar to our adjustable mattress bases.
 The last thing that we want here is a hard or flat pillow.
 Try out a few options and experiment with how many that you might need to sleep with.

 Investing in high-quality sheets is also a good idea.
 Sheets can gather heat and sweat, as well.
 Remember to wash your pillowcases and sheets on a regular basis to ensure that they are as comfortable as possible.

 We need to take the quality of our sleep seriously.
 Don't assume that you can get by on less sleep -- and don't give up.
 There are steps that you can take to improve your sleep quality.
 It may take some trial and error, but you can get better sleep!